better-internet/radworks-docs/docs/using-radicle/troubleshooting.md

 ---

 As the developers of Upstream we want you, the user, to have the best experience possible.
 Also, as the developers of Upstream, we know that there will be bugs and errors in our Beta release.
 To help consolidate these diametrically opposed pieces of knowledge, we will try and document any of the errors that we are aware of and provide some troubleshooting advice.

-In the event that this information doesn't resolve your issue, we encourage you to submit a formal request through our [#support channel][sc] on our Matrix server, in the [Help category][rc] of our radicle.community forum, or [open an issue][gi] on GitHub.
+In the event that this information doesn't resolve your issue, we encourage you to submit a formal request through our [#support channel][sc] on our Matrix server, in the [Support category][rc] of our radicle.community forum, or [open an issue][gi] on GitHub.

 For our known failures, we categorise them with a PascalCase code word that gives a high level idea of what went wrong.
 When you encounter one of these